-33 Are there any defences unique to private antitrust litigation (eg, Noerr-Pennington defence, passing-on defence)?
-If so, which party bears the burden of proving these defences?

-- Passing-on Defence On 31 October 2013, the Supreme Court of Canada rejected the passing-on defence in its entirety in its highly anticipated trilogy of decisions in Pro-Sys Consultants Ltd v Microsoft Corporation, 2013 SCC 57 ("Pro-Sys"); Sun-Rype Products Ltd v Archer Daniels Midland Co., 2013 SCC 58 ("Sun-Rype"); and Infineon Technologies AG v Option consommateurs, 2013 SCC 59 ("Infineon"). - Regulated Conduct Defence ("RCD") The RCD is a common law doctrine that operates as a defence to conduct prohibited under the Act in circumstances where the conduct complained of is authorised by valid federal or provincial legislation.
-The party seeking to rely on the RCD has the burden of proving the defence.

-34 How long do private antitrust cases usually last (not counting appeals)?
+- 33. Are there any defences unique to private antitrust litigation (eg, Noerr-Pennington defence, passing-on defence)?
+If so, which party bears the burden of proving these defences? - Passing-on Defence The Supreme Court of Canada rejected the passing-on defence in its entirety in its trilogy of decisions in Pro-Sys Consultants Ltd v Microsoft Corporation, 2013 SCC 57 ("Pro-Sys"); Sun-Rype Products Ltd v Archer Daniels Midland Co., 2013 SCC 58 ("Sun-Rype"); and Infineon Technologies AG v Option consommateurs, 2013 SCC 59 ("Infineon"). - Regulated Conduct Defence ("RCD") The RCD is a common law doctrine that operates as a defence to conduct prohibited under the Act in circumstances where the conduct complained of is authorised by valid federal or provincial legislation.
+The party seeking to rely on the RCD has the burden of proving the defence - 34.
+How long do private antitrust cases usually last (not counting appeals)?